Skip to main content

 AspectCJC-1295Retatrutide

 AdministrationSubcutaneous injection, often combined with a GHRP like Ipamorelin for synergistic effects.
-Best administered before sleep or fasted.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Best administered before sleep or fasted.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For